Optimal bounds for approximate counting: Introduction

-Given that most modern machines have much more than $\log N$ bits of memory for any reasonable value of $N$, one might wonder whether approximate counting is of real importance or merely a purely intellectual pursuit.
-An application to keep in mind is not that there is merely one counter, but an analytics system may maintain many such counters (for example, the number of visits to each page on Wikipedia).
-In a real such application the number of approximate counters could thus be very large, and so cutting the number of bits per counter by even a constant factor could be of value.
-This motivating perspective also reveals that typically the memory requirement to calculate the state transition of the approximate counter after an increment, or to answer a query, is much less important; rather, minimizing the number of bits required to maintain program state is of higher practical relevance, as that affects total storage.
+This motivating perspective also reveals that typically the memory requirement to calculate the state transition of the approximate counter after an increment, or to answer a query, is much less important; rather, minimizing the memory required to maintain program state is of higher practical relevance, as that affects total storage.
 Furthermore, if we are maintaining $M$ counters then it is natural to want $\delta \ll 1/M$ so that each counter is approximately correct with high probability.
-If $M$ is very large, then requiring $\log(1/\delta) \ge \log M$ bits per counter may provide no benefit over a naive $\log N$ bit counter for realistic values of $N$.
+If $M$ is large, then requiring $\log(1/\delta) \ge \log M$ bits per counter may provide no benefit over a naive $\log N$ bit counter for realistic values of $N$.

 In addition to potential practical relevance, from a theoretical perspective ``maintaining a counter'' is a natural problem and as such the Morris Counter has found applications to other streaming problems.
 For example, Jayaram and Woodruff showed that for $p\in(0,1]$ an approximate counter can be used effectively as a subroutine in an algorithm for approximating the $p$th moment of an insertion-only stream up to $1+\eps$ in $\tilde O(1/\eps^2 + \log n)$ bits of space \cite{JayaramW19}, improving over a derandomization of an algorithm of Indyk that uses $O(\eps^{-2}\log n)$ bits \cite{Indyk06,KaneNW10}.
 Approximate counting also finds use in approximating large frequency moments \cite{AlonMS99,GronemeierS09}, approximate reservoir sampling \cite{GronemeierS09}, approximating the number of inversion when streaming over a permutation \cite{AjtaiJKS02}, and $\ell_1$ heavy hitters in insertion-only streams \cite{BhattacharyyaDW19}.